Have You Suffered An Injury at Work in Louisiana? Get Gordon!

 Once you have taken these initial steps, it’s recommended to consult with Louisiana Workers Comp Lawyers.
 An experienced Louisiana work accident lawyer can guide you through the legal process, advocate for your rights, and help ensure that you receive the compensation benefits you’re entitled to.

-Louisiana Worker Comp Laws: Important Regulations to Be Aware Of
+Louisiana Workers’ Comp Laws: Important Regulations to Be Aware Of

 Louisiana Worker Comp Laws are a set of important regulations that all employers in the state must comply with.
 These laws provide benefits and protection to workers who suffer work-related injuries or illnesses.

-The statute of limitations for filing a workers’ compensation claim in Louisiana is one year from the date of the injury or illness.
+The statute of limitations for filing a workers’ compensation claim in Louisiana is two years from the date of the injury or illness.
 It is crucial for employees to report their injuries to their employers within 30 days to be eligible for the benefits.

 Employers also have reporting requirements under Louisiana Worker Comp Laws.
 They must report work-related injuries or illnesses to their insurance carrier within 10 days of becoming aware of the incident.